 Another thing : people usually stare at you with surprise BUT as a black man, if you walk in the streets with a local girl, looks won’t be the same.
 People will not stare at you, but they’ll stare at the girl walking next to you.
 From head to toe, they’ll look hard at the girl… It happened in Prague, Budapest, Belgrade and Bucharest.
 I’m not sure they like when you hang out with one of “their” girls…

-Anyway, we are safe and as I said earlier, I’m travelling solo.
+Anyway, we are safe, even in remote places like Cricova, and as I said earlier, I’m travelling solo.
 Just like everywhere, follow the rules and don’t do silly things and you’ll be fine.
 If that doesn’t bother you being stared at on a regular basis, it will be ok.
 Some people will make comments between them, not discreetly at all, when they’ll see you passing by, smiling or even laughing sometimes.
 If that doesn’t bother you ignoring them, you’ll have no problems!

 Info to visit Eastern Europe

 - Planning a trip in Eastern Europe?
 Please, do NOT leave home without a travel insurance!
 Nothing happened to me but you never know, better safe than sorry!

 - If you’re planning a trp in Eastern Europe, my travel resources page can help you out!

 - There are many beautiful cities in Eastern Europe.
 If you’ve never been there, I suggest you to start with Prague or Budapest.
 You can go by yourself, with your special one, with friends or with your family, you should like those places.
 Those are two very beautiful cities, and it’s easy to get there by plane, or by bus if you’re already in Europe.
 Bucharest is also a beautiful city, but it fails to win unanimous support.